JuliaAI/MLJ.jl/docs/src/quick_start_guide_to_adding_models.md

-# Step-by-Step Guide to Adding Models
+# Quick-Start Guide to Adding Models

-The definitive specification of the MLJ model interface is given in [Adding New Models for General Use](@ref).
-In the more informal step-by-step instructions below, we assume: (i) you have a Julia **registered** package `YourPackage.jl` implementing some machine learning models; (ii) that you would like to interface and register these models with MLJ; and (iii) that you have a rough understanding of how things work with MLJ.
-In particular you are expected to be familiar with
+The definitive specification of the MLJ model interface is given in [Adding Models for General Use](@ref).
+In the more informal and condensed instructions below, we assume: (i) you have a Julia **registered** package `YourPackage.jl` implementing some machine learning models; (ii) that you would like to interface and register these models with MLJ; and (iii) that you have a rough understanding of how things work with MLJ.
+In particular you are familiar with:

 - what [scientific types](https://github.com/alan-turing-institute/MLJScientificTypes.jl) are